-As an author, he regularly contributes for the Australian Financial Review, Daily Telegraph and The Australian and appears on the ABC and Sky News.
-Andrew usually writes about tax, regulation, foreign and trade policy, financial services and the campaign / communication landscape.
+As an author, Andrew regularly contributes for the Australian Financial Review, Daily Telegraph and The Australian and appears on the ABC and Sky News.
+Andrew typically writes about economic policy such as tax, regulation, foreign and trade policy and superannuation / financial services.

-His 2017 short book Fit for Service (Connor Court) is an acclaimed framework for 21st century trade policy for Australia.
+His 2017 short book Fit for Service (Connor Court) provides a framework for 21st century trade policy for Australia.
 Its extracts appeared in the Australian Financial Review and were featured on Sky News, Radio 2GB and Quadrant.
 In 2018, Andrew wrote the modern version of the "Scrap Iron for Japan" essay in Paul Ritchie's Forgotten People Updated (Connor Court).

-As a campaigner, he was the National Director of the 2017 Liberals & Nationals for Yes campaign in support of same sex marriage which delivered Yes majorities in 71 of 76 Coalition seats.
-Andrew was also the inaugural Executive Chairman of the Business Council of Australia’s campaign unit “For The Common Good”.
+Andrew was also the National Director of the 2017 Liberals & Nationals for Yes campaign in support of same sex marriage which delivered Yes majorities in 71 of 76 Coalition seats.

 In 2019, Andrew was elected Chair of the Senate Select Committee into FinTech.